 I am a very organised person.
 Horribly organised, in fact.
-However, I really struggled to assemble a plan for visiting the Wadi Rum desert in Jordan, due to the fact that I found a real lack of comprehensive information online.
+However, I really struggled to assemble a plan for visiting the Wadi Rum desert in Jordan, due to the fact that I found a real lack of comprehensive information regarding Wadi Rum tours online.

 Luckily for me though – being disorganised in Wadi Rum really paid off.

-We had approximately four hours free time to visit Wadi Rum in our itinerary.
-I had been checking out all of the available jeep tours online, but the information seemed quite sparse and so I wasn’t really sure what the tours actually entailed.
+We had approximately four hours free time to visit the desert in our itinerary.
+I had been checking out all of the available Wadi Rum tours online, but the information seemed quite sparse and so I wasn’t really sure what the jeep tours actually entailed.
 I just wanted to see beautiful red sand dunes!

 We had a hire car and we drove to the Wadi Rum Visitor’s Centre.
 The entrance fee for beyond this point and into the desert’s protected area was 5 Jordanian Dinars (JOD) for international visitors.
 However, if you purchase the Jordan Pass (a pass that doubles up as a tourist visa and admission to over 40 attractions in Jordan, including Petra) then this fee is included within the pass.